 See if SurfShark is Right for You

 Surfshark allows customers to choose between different monthly subscriptions, including a single month, month-to-month, or yearly.
-The 1-year and 2-year subscriptions are the most valuable.
+The 1-year subscription offers the most value.

 SurfShark offers a 30-day money-back guarantee for all subscription plans.
 A 7-day free trial is also available.